LaunchCodeEducation/lchs/src/chapters/introduction/why-learn-to-code.rst

 Code is how we teach a self-driving car the difference between a street sign and a person walking their dog.

 Because code is how we can communicate with computers, learning to code is *vital* to living in the 21st century.
 However, there isn't any one way to code.
-We can use multiple different languages for multiple different purposes.
+We can use different languages for different projects.
-Coding has changed over time as we invent new platforms and devise new purposes for our coding skills.
+Coding changes over time as we invent new platforms and devise new purposes for our coding skills.

 As our needs change, technology changes to meet them.
 For example, when we needed a quicker way to talk to each other over long distances, we invented phones.
 As our